Loading...

 Hours: 12

-Upon completion of this workshop, participants can expect to:
+Upon completion of this course, participants can expect to:

 • Increase their knowledge base related to conflict resolution and crisis intervention theory, as well as models of practice and their application in various settings.